Parker Kligerman: Big Machine Racing (2023-2024)

 On October 29, 2022, Big Machine Racing announced that Kligerman would drive the No. 48 car full-time in the 2023 Xfinity Series season.
-Kligerman started the season with a 23rd place finish at Daytona.
+Kligerman started the season with a 23rd-place finish at Daytona.
 He stayed mostly consistent throughout the regular season, and made the playoffs for the first time in his career, and the first playoff appearance for Big Machine Racing.
 Kligerman was eliminated at the conclusion of the Charlotte Roval race.

 On August 24, 2023, it was announced that Kligerman would return to BMR for the 2024 season.
 Following the Michigan race, the No. 48 was levied an L1 penalty after pre-race inspection discovered illegal modifications on the rear spoiler; as a result, the team was docked twenty owner and driver points, and crew chief Patrick Donahue was fined USD25,000.
 On September 11, Kligerman announced on his podcast that he would not return to BMR and would retire from full-time racing at the end of the 2024 season.

 On October 12, 2024, Kligerman was leading late at the Charlotte Roval when the No. 42 of Leland Honeyman crashed deep into the tire barrier with two to go.
 NASCAR didn't throw a caution until after Kligerman had taken the white flag, when he and his team started celebrating their first Xfinity win.
 However, it was announced that Kligerman did not get back to the white flag before the caution, and a replay showed he was less than five feet short of the white flag when the caution lights came on.
 On the final restart, Kligerman then got passed in turn seven by eventual race winner Sam Mayer and would fall back to sixth place, eliminating him from the playoffs.

+Part Time Status (2025-Present)

 On February 14, 2025, Kligerman unofficially won the NASCAR Craftsman Truck Series opener, the Fresh From Florida 250, at Daytona in the No. 75 for Henderson Motorsports but later failed post-race inspection for the truck being too low.
 Corey Heim, who originally finished second, was credited with the win while Kligerman was relegated to last.

 After Xfinity Series rookie driver Connor Zilisch suffered a broken collarbone a few weeks earlier, Kligerman was announced as the backup-driver for JR Motorsports’ No. 88, at the Wawa 250 at Daytona.
 Kligerman swapped out Zilisch at lap thirteen and ultimately drove the car to victory lane.
 Under NASCAR rules, Zilisch was credited as the winner for starting the race.